Cornerstone-OnDemand/modelkit/docs/library/developing_modelkit.md

 ### Model assets

-A model can implement a `_deserialize_asset` method that loads information from an asset stored on the object store (fetched using `assets`).
+A model can implement a `_load` method that loads information from an asset stored on the object store (fetched using `assets`).
 It may contain files, folders, parameters, optimized data structures, or anything really.

 The model asset is specified in the `CONFIGURATIONS` with `asset=asset_name:version`, following `storage.AssetsManager` conventions.

-When the `_deserialize_asset` method is called, the object has an `asset_path` attribute that points to the path of the asset locally.
+When the `_load` method is called, the object has an `asset_path` attribute that points to the path of the asset locally.
 This is then used to load the relevant information from the asset file(s).

 ### Model with asset example